cositools/cosi-data-challenges/README.md

 Example 11: [Continuum background estimation](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/background_estimation/continuum_estimation/BG_estimation_example.ipynb) <br />
 Example 12: [Line background estimation](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/background_estimation/line_background/line_background_estimation_example_notebook.ipynb) <br />

 As a very first step, try working through some of the example notebooks.
 It is highly recommended to start with the [dataIO](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO) notebook, as this describes the general handling of COSI data, and it is needed for almost all other notebooks.
 Specific challenges for the different science topics are described below.
 You can start with whichever topic you are most interested in.
-Each challenge will refer you to a specific example notebook that will demonstrate the basic tools needed to complete the respective challenge.
-If you have completed the main challenges and are interested in exploring other models, you can employ the source injector (see the [Source injector](https://github.com/cositools/cosipy/tree/develop/docs/tutorials/source_injector) example).
+Each challenge will refer you to a specific example notebook with a simplified data set that will demonstrate the basic tools needed to start on the respective challenge; however, new code and procedures may need to be implented to achieve all goals with the DC4 data.

+If you  and are interested in exploring other science models, you can employ the source injector (see the [Source injector](https://github.com/cositools/cosipy/tree/develop/docs/tutorials/source_injector) example).
 If you are interested in getting more involved in the cosipy development, see the [Known Caveats and Limitations](#known-caveats-and-limitations) section at the bottom of this page, as well as the bottom of the [cosipy-intro](cosipy-intro/README.md), which outlines some of the priority areas for the next stages of development.

 **Binned vs. Unbinned Analyses:** <br />
 DC4 now allows for both binned and unbinned analyses.
 The choice of which type of analysis to perform will depend on the scientific objectives of the data challenge, and we leave this decision to the user.
+However, the required memory and compute need for these analyses will differ and may be a limitation for some users.

 **Configuration Files:** <br />
 For binned analyses, the configuration for the data binning is specified via yaml files, as demonstrated in the [dataIO](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO) tutorial (and others). **The data binning must match the response binning, and so the yaml configuration files must be updated accordingly when working with DC4 data.** The [detector response](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/response/DetectorResponse.ipynb) tutorial shows how to determine the response binning.
 The main difference with the DC4 response files is that the phi binning is now 6 degrees compared to 5 degrees for older tutorials.
 We are currently working on refining how paramaters are configured in cosipy, and this will be updated starting with DC5.